Midem: Ceremony awards

 The conference has held some ceremonies awards, including Midem Videoclips Awards in the 1980s, compiled by Music Box and Eurotipsheet.
-Prebilled as an "international" competition, it recognized videos of European and Saxo-Anglo artists.
+Midem held Man of the Year honorary dinners.
+In 1998, Ahmet Ertegun was honoured.
+Peter Gabriel received Personality of the Year in 2007.
+Prebilled as an "international" competition, it recognized videos of European, US and English-speaking artists.
 The record companies submitted their videos for competition.

 In 1992, it was created the International Visual Music Awards, in association with SACEM (the French society for authors, composers, and publishers of music).
-In 1992, Billboard reported the ceremony was simply called the MIDEM Awards.
+In 1994, Billboard reported the ceremony was simply called the MIDEM Awards.
 In 2000, the MidemNet Award was created.
 Other ceremonies includes International Classical Music Awards, and the Cannes Classical Awards.